JesperD17/Vidstream-React/README.md

 - **Frontend**: Built with React components and styled for a clean movie streaming experience.
 - **Authentication**: Secure login and signup system integrated into the app.
-- **Movie Data Fetching**: Movies are fetched dynamically from a third-party movie API. vidstream-api, @WBRK-dev.
+- **Movie Data Fetching**: Movies are fetched dynamically from a third-party movie API. vidstream-api, WBRK-dev/vidstream-api.
 - **Routing**: Uses Next.js dynamic routing for pages such as movie details, login, etc.
 - **Hosting**: Easily deployable to platforms like Vercel for instant live previews.